jebbbbe/every-color.com/readme.md

 - HSB `hsb(14, 80%, 100%)`
 - Index `16777215`

-## Color Order
+## Color Ordering

-Gradient
+### Gradient Order

-Colors are reordered using a bijection so that gradients appear continuous while scrolling.
+Colors are reordered using a bijective mapping that places visually similar colors near one another, producing a smooth and continuous gradient while scrolling.

-In Order
+### Numeric Order

-[Every color](https://every-color.com/) is displayed in numeric order from 0 to 16,777,215, forming a discontinuous gradient.
+In the default view, colors are displayed in numeric order from `0` to `16,777,215`.
+This ordering creates abrupt transitions between colors due to the structure of RGB color space.

 ## Vision Options